-Without some of us even noticing, LinkedIn developed into a useful publishing platform and lead generation tool for marketers and salespeople.
+Without some of us even noticing, LinkedIn developed into a helpful publishing platform and lead-generation tool for marketers and salespeople.

 As referral selling expert, Joanne Black writes in a post:

 The goal of social media is not to sell; it is to begin conversations and ultimately build relationships.
 Hopefully, many of those relationships will yield sales or referrals.
 But when you start making sales pitches on LinkedIn,you don’t attract clients.
 You just annoy people.